 The village of Eyam today is a peaceful, pretty place.
 The reminders of its tragic past are always there, but they don’t dominate the village.
 Instead, you’ll find beautiful stone cottages and gracious houses lining the streets, and views out to open countryside in whichever direction you look.

-Eyam has a number of wonderful cafes, tea rooms, restaurants and pubs for refreshment, as well as a handful of village shops.
+There is a number of wonderful cafes, tea rooms, restaurants and pubs for refreshment, as well as a handful of village shops.
 For great pub food and comfortable accommodation, look out for the 17th Century pub in the heart of the village, The Miner’s Arms.
-If you’re looking for delicious restaurant food, try The Coolstone located within the courtyard of the beautiful Eyam Hall.

 A further point of interest in the village is the beautiful Jacobean Eyam Hall, built in 1672 just after the plague ended.
 The hall and its lovely walled gardens are open to the public, and the old stable yard houses a number of local craft and food shops.